johnwhitington/ocamli/README.md

 Examples
 --------

+The directory *examples* contains a number of little programs written for development.

+The directory *OCaml from the Very Beginning* contains all the examples and exercises from my beginner's OCaml textbook.

 Paper
 -----
 The eventual use of `ocamli` as a debugger is sketched in the position paper ["Visualizing the Evaluation of Functional Programs for Debugging"](http://www.cs.le.ac.uk/people/jw642/visfunc.pdf), given at SLATE'17 in June.